stepancheg/mh-lang/README.md

-# mh-lang

-DSL for constructing Java MethodHandles.
+# mh-lang: DSL for constructing Java MethodHandles

 Reflection is great, but slow.
 Single reflection operation can be fast, but when invoking a sequence of operations, a user has to pay for reflective invocation overhead in each operation, which is: